IN Focus: Panelists discuss governor’s speech, this week’s top stories

 INDIANAPOLIS – What are Indiana political insiders saying about the governor’s speech last week and the latest headlines from the world of politics?

-In the video above, panelists Robin Winston, Tony Samuel, Laura Wilson and Adam Wren discuss some of this week’s top stories, including Gov. Holcomb’s handling of the pandemic, and Presdient Biden’s first press conference.
+In the video above, panelists Robin Winston, Tony Samuel, Laura Wilson and Adam Wren discuss some of this week’s top stories, including Gov. Eric Holcomb’s handling of the pandemic, and President Joe Biden’s first press conference.

 You can also catch a podcast of our entire program, including exclusive bonus content with our panel, on iTunes, Spotify, Google Podcasts and Stitcher.